- Search The Registry

 *The birth of Julia A. J. Foote in 1823 is celebrated on this date.
 She was a Black evangelist and author.

 Foote was born in Schenectady, New York, the daughter of former slaves.
-Her parents were strongly committed to Methodism and to the education of their children.
-Because Schenectady's schools were segregated, Foote's parents hired her out as a domestic servant to a white family who used their influence to place her in a country school outside the city.
+Her parents were strongly committed to Methodism and the education of their children.
+Because Schenectady's schools were segregated, Foote's parents hired her as a domestic servant to a white family who used their influence to place her in a country school outside the city.
 Here, between the ages of ten and twelve, Julia Foote received the only formal education of her life.

-In the mid-1840s she evangelized the upstate New York region, often accompanied or invited by ministers of the A.M.E. church.
+In the mid-1840s, she evangelized the upstate New York region, often accompanied or invited by ministers of the A.M.E. church.
 By 1850 she had crossed the Allegheny Mountains in search of new converts in Ohio and Michigan.
 She participated in the holiness revivals that swept the Midwest during the 1870s and later became a missionary in the A.M.E.
 Zion church.
-Julia A. J. Foote's autobiography, A Brand Plucked from the Fire (1879), is representative of a large number of similar texts published by nineteenth-century black and white women who believed that Christianity had made them the spiritual equals of men and hence equally authorized to lead the church.
-Her belief in the androgyny of the Christian spirit and her refusal to defer to husband or minister when her own intuitive sense of personal authority was at stake mark Foote's autobiographical work as an important early expression of the American feminist literary tradition.
+Julia A. J. Foote's autobiography, A Brand Plucked from the Fire (1879), represents a large number of similar texts published by nineteenth-century black and white women who believed that Christianity had made them the spiritual equals of men and hence equally authorized to lead the church.
+Her belief in the androgyny of the Christian spirit and her refusal to defer to her husband or minister when her own intuitive sense of personal authority was at stake mark Foote's autobiographical work as an important early expression of the American feminist literary tradition.

 During the last decade of her life, she became the first woman to be ordained a deacon and the second woman to hold the office of elder in her denomination.
-Although her autobiography attacks racism and other social abuses, it is the subordination of women, especially in the spiritual realm, and her desire to inspire faith in her Christian sisters that endow her story with its distinctive voice and intensity.
+Although her autobiography attacks racism and other social abuses, the subordination of women, especially in the spiritual realm, and her desire to inspire faith in her Christian sisters endow her story with its distinctive voice and intensity.
 Julia A. J. Foote died in 1900.